CardForest/master-class/README.md

 ## Roadmap

-* **Add syntactic sugar**— The current API is uniform, which makes for a clean implementation, but, from the library user point of view, it should be made simpler.
+* **Add syntactic sugar**— The current API is uniform, which allow for a clean implementation, but, from the library user's point of view, it should be simpler.

   That is, something like